zhac299/TeamProject2021/README.md

 **Waiter Menu**

-1.The number of incoming notifications displayed is wrong, needs to be dinamically change to the number of elements in the list.
+1.The number of incoming notifications displayed is wrong, needs to be dinamically change to the number of elements in the list.<br>
+2.Delete Order was broken.

 **Fixed Bugs**

+##Customer Menu##

-1.Customer Menu order fixed, now the customer can place an order and all the selected meals attached to it.
+1.Customer Menu order fixed, now the customer can place an order and all the selected meals attached to it.<br>
-2.The number of selections buf in the customer intreface fixed, now the customer can see the number of selections for each item inside the menu as well.
+2.The number of selections buf in the customer intreface fixed, now the customer can see the number of selections for each item inside the menu as well.<br>
+3.The customer place order button dynamically changes if an order was placed or if the shopping cart is empty to inform the user accordingly.<br>

+##Waiter Menu##

+1.The Delete Order button was fixed.